By: CS2103T W13-4

 The alias is a simple hook into the command parsing engine.
 If there is no built-in command corresponding to a command line, then the alias map is checked.
 If there is a matching alias, then the alias name in the command line is replaced, and the command execution is re-tried.

-To prevent alias loops where the user creates an alias x
+To prevent alias loops where the user creates an alias x mapping to y, and an

-, we track the aliases that have been applied, and
+alias y mapping to x, we track the aliases that have been applied, and

 stop evaluation if we see that the same alias has been applied more than once.